-- 3. There are major disparities in economic opportunity scores across racial/ethnic groups in cities in Orange County. - 4.
-Economic opportunity index scores are generally lower in North Orange County than in South Orange County.
+- 4. Economic opportunity index scores are generally lower in North Orange County than in South Orange County.
 Scores are especially low in Westminster, Garden Grove, and much of Santa Ana and Anaheim.
 Scores are generally high in much of Irvine, La Palma, and Tustin and along the coast from Newport Beach to Laguna Niguel as well as in unincorporated areas near the eastern border with Riverside County. - 5.
 Areas in Orange County with the highest index scores tend to have large concentrations of non-Hispanic and Asian residents.
 By contrast, areas with the highest concentration of Hispanic residents tend to have lower economic opportunity index scores.